 Umbilical Cord Prolapse

-There is no question that an umbilical cord prolapse is an obstetrical emergency that mandates immediate delivery of the child.What Happens in a Prolapse?
+There is no question that an umbilical cord prolapse is an obstetrical emergency that mandates intervention and immediate delivery of the child.What Is Cord Prolapse?

 The umbilical cord is made of two arteries and one vein.
 The cord moves oxygenated blood from the placenta (attached to the mother) to the fetus.
 It also removes waste from the fetal bloodstream.
-Because of this, the fetus "breathes" through the umbilical cord.
+The fetus "breathes" (and gets nutrients) from the placenta through the umbilical cord.

 In labor, the fetal head moves down against the cervix.
 Occasionally, the part of the fetus that moves towards the cervix is the buttocks (breech presentation) or a foot (footling presentation).
 A breech or footling presentation is difficult to deliver vaginally, but when a prolapsed cord is present, it can become much worse.